Skip to content

 The next day, the journey proceeds from Jhapre to Pikey Base Camp.
 Along the way, you’ll pass through serene pine forests, expansive yak pastures, and ridgelines adorned with colorful prayer flags.
 As you ascend, you’ll be treated to breathtaking views of Everest and other majestic Himalayan peaks.

-On the following morning, wake up early in the morning for the highlight of the trek, a short but rewarding hike to the summit of Pikey Peak.
+On the following day, wake up early in the morning for the rewarding hike to the summit of Pikey Peak.
 From this viewpoint, witness a spectacular sunrise that illuminates the entire Himalayan range, offering one of the most panoramic vistas in Nepal.

-After soaking in the views, descend back to Base Camp for a hearty breakfast.
-Then, continue your trek as you retrace your steps to Dhap.
+After soaking in the views, descend back to Base Camp for a hearty breakfast, then continue your trek and head back to Dhap.
 Finally, enjoy a scenic drive through Nepal’s picturesque countryside, returning to Kathmandu with lasting memories of your unforgettable Pikey Peak adventure.

 Short Pikey Peak Trek Difficulty

-The 4-day Pikey Peak Trek is considered a moderate trek, suitable for beginners and experienced trekkers alike.
+The 4-day Pikey Peak Trek is considered a moderate trek, suitable for beginners and experienced trekkers.
 The trails involve gradual ascents and descents, with the highest point being Pikey Peak (4,065m).

 The Factors Affecting Short Pikey Peak Trek Difficulty: